Skip to main content

 Custom

-Plot a completely custom curve, year by year.
-Select a year on the graph or use the Add Custom Point button to choose it from the list.
+Plot a fully custom curve, year by year.
+Select a year on the graph, or use the Add Custom Point button to choose it from the list.
 For each year, enter a predicted value for the parameter.
-To delete a year, click its X button.
+To remove a year, select its Delete button.

-The first and last point can't be edited or deleted.
-Tini is set in another field.
-The final year is always set to the maximum value of the Parameter Range.
+The first and last points can't be edited or deleted.
+Tini matches the first field and the final year is always the maximum value of the Parameter Range.